The moduli space of Fano manifolds with K\"ahler-Ricci solitons: Canonical complex structure

 Now combining all, we obtain an \'etale morphism $[B/R] \to \K_{T, \chi}$ with finite fibers, which obviously commutes with $B \to \K_{T, \chi}$ and $B \to [B/R]$ from its construction. \end{proof}

 Here is our main theorem.

-\begin{thm} There exists a Hausdorff complex analytic space $\mathcal{K}_{T, \chi}$, which we call \textit{the moduli space of Fano manifolds with K\"ahler-Ricci solitons}, and a morphism $\K_{T, \chi} \to \mathcal{K}_{T, \chi}$ from the Artin $\Cpx$-stack $\K_{T, \chi}$ such that any morphism from $\K_{T, \chi}$ to any complex space $X$ holomorphically and uniquely factors through $\mathcal{K}_{T, \chi}$.
-Moreover, this moduli space enjoys the following property. \begin{enumerate} \item The complex space $\mathcal{K}_{T, \chi}$ is normal and homeomorphic to the space $K_{T, \chi}$ in Definition \ref{support of moduli} (see also Proposition \ref{GH}).
+\begin{thm} There exists a Hausdorff complex analytic space $\mathcal{K}_{T, \chi}$, which we call \textit{the moduli space of Fano manifolds with K\"ahler--Ricci solitons}, and a morphism $\K_{T, \chi} \to \mathcal{K}_{T, \chi}$ from the Artin $\Cpx$-stack $\K_{T, \chi}$ such that any morphism from $\K_{T, \chi}$ to any complex space $X$ holomorphically and uniquely factors through $\mathcal{K}_{T, \chi}$.
+Moreover, this moduli space enjoys the following property. \begin{enumerate} \item The complex space $\mathcal{K}_{T, \chi}$ is normal and homeomorphic to the space $K_{T, \chi}$ in Definition \ref{support of moduli}.
+We will prove this in Proposition \ref{GH} after constructing a moduli space with the following property.

 \item The morphism $\K_{T, \chi} \to \mathcal{K}_{T, \chi}$ induces a bijection $|\K_{T, \chi}|/\sim ~\to \mathcal{K}_{T, \chi}$ where $|\K_{T, \chi}|$ denotes the set of points of the stack $\K_{T, \chi}$, which is canonically identified with the set of the isomorphism classes of gentle Fano manifolds, and $[X] \sim [X']$ if the central fibers of the gentle degenerations of gentle Fano manifolds $X$ and $X'$ coincide. \end{enumerate} \end{thm}